 How to Hire Restaurant Employees – 7 Ways to Hire the Right Restaurant Staff

 How to recruit restaurant staff?
 Is a question that troubles every restauranteur.
 These seven practical tips that would help in hiring for restaurants, recruit restaurant staff effortlessly and prepare a restaurant recruitment plan.

 1. Determining Restaurant Staff Requirements

-Start with the basics: before you go ahead with your restaurant hiring and start putting out classifieds, take a moment to evaluate the staff requirements of your restaurant.
-It is essential to be aware of the number of vacancies for each position, and how many staff you need according to the restaurant capacity.
+Start with the basics: before you go ahead with hiring for restaurants and start putting out classifieds, take a moment to evaluate the staff requirements of your restaurant.
+It is essential to be aware of the staffing requirements for the restaurant and the number of vacancies for each position, and how many staff you need according to the restaurant capacity.
 List the posts you have vacant at your restaurant and the number of openings for each of them.

 2. Preparing a Good Job Description (JD)

 Job description or a JD is the first thing that a potential employee looks at while applying.
 The JD should be crisp, and to-the-point, and must list the exact requirements of the job.

 List out the specific tasks the hire is expected to perform, the qualifications and the desired experience.
 You must mention the number of hours at the job, salary range, and the exact job requirements.
 Even though a majority of the positions in the hospitality industry are new labor, each post has a separate set of tasks assigned to its role.
 For example, waiters often prefer only to serve customers, and not clean up the table after.

 A clear JD works well to attract the desired talent who are serious about the job and also helps to filter out frivolous applications.

 There are multiple ways through which you can use for hiring for restaurants, which we have listed below.
 Try them out and see which works best for you.